-- (7) The operating and other costs of the Financial Services Supervisor and of the Regulatory Authority shall be met out of the fees charged for licences; and the Regulatory Authority shall- - (a) keep proper accounts of its income and expenditure; and - (b) make an annual report to the Governor upon its activities, and include therein its accounts for the year reported upon. - (8) The functions of the Regulatory Authority, other than its powers to issue Directives and its functions under sections 8 to 10, may be exercised by its Chairman acting alone, and whether or not he is present in St. Helena.
+(7) The operating and other costs of the Financial Services Supervisor and of the Regulatory Authority are to be met out of the fees charged for licences; and the Regulatory Authority must-

+- (a) keep proper accounts of its income and expenditure; and - (b) make an annual report to the Governor upon its activities, and include in the report its accounts for the year reported upon.

+(8) The functions of the Regulatory Authority, other than its powers to issue Directives and its functions under sections 8 to 10, may be exercised by its Chair acting alone, whether or not present in St Helena.